Welfare & First Aid Service

 If a student is unwell or injured during the school day, with their teacher’s permission they can attend the Medical Room, where our first aid trained staff will assess them in line with emergency guidelines.
 While minor accidents will be attended to immediately at school, more serious injuries are dealt with by sending the student to a hospital casualty department.
 Wherever possible we try to contact parents by telephone at home or at work, to inform them immediately of any medical concerns, and for this reason it is essential that we have up-to-date emergency contact telephone numbers.
 It is essential that we are alerted immediately if your emergency contact details change.
 Students should not contact parents directly if they are unwell during the school day, as our medical staff will always make contact.

 If a students injure themselves out of school, parents are asked to contact the Medical Room on 01245 326329 to request additional support for the student returning to school should this be necessary.
 The medical staff will then make arrangements if the student needs help during the school day to get to their lessons.
 If a student has an ongoing mobility problem, then assistance via lifts can be given, provided that parents send in a doctor’s letter.
+Students who come to school on crutches should only do so if they have been issued by a doctor for that specific injury.

 Illness within school